Applying for an Initial J-1 Visa

 • MUSC J-1 program invitation letter

-• Financial documentation indicating sufficient funding to support you and any J-2 dependents
+• If your program is not being funded by MUSC, financial documentation indicating sufficient funding to support you and any J-2 dependents

-• Additional documentation as indicated on your US embassy/consulate's website
+• Additional documentation, as indicated on your specific embassy/consulate's website

 Visa Processing & Issuance

 If your visa application is approved, you will receive a J-1 visa foil stamp affixed to your passport.
 Your specific consulate will provide you with instructions on how to submit your passport for visa stamping and how you will receive your passport after the visa has been issued.
-Please be aware that it may take a few weeks for you to receive your passport with the visa stamp after you have been notified of the approval of your visa application.
-Again, you should not make any definitive travel plans until you have received your passport containing the J-1 visa.
+It may take a few weeks for you to receive your passport with the visa stamp after you have been notified of the approval of your visa application.
+You should not make any definitive travel plans until you have received your passport with the J-1 visa.

 Canadian Citizens

 Citizens of Canada do not need a visa in their passport to request entry into the United States.
-If you are a Canadian citizen, you can apply for entry to the US in J-1 status directly at the port-of-entry.
-However, you are still required to pay the SEVIS I-901 fee prior to traveling to the US.
+If you are a Canadian citizen with a valid Canadian passport, you can apply for entry to the United States in J-1 status directly at the port-of-entry.
+However, you are still required to pay the SEVIS I-901 fee prior to traveling to the United States.

-Canadian exchange visitors must have the following documents when traveling to the US:
+Canadian exchange visitors must have the following documents when traveling to the United States:

 • Form DS-2019 (signed by you)